 Ready to book your next trip?
 Before you do, here’s a list of things you’ll want to think about before you do because sometimes it’s not about what to do when you travel: it’s what not to do when you travel.

 Don’t book too early/too late/too anything.

 It’s tempting to jump on a fare when you already know where you’re going eight months out, but it doesn’t always guarantee the best fare.
 Determining exactly what the best time to book is, at best, an inexact science; however, there are a few guidelines that could be helpful.
 Waiting for a last-minute price drop, for example, is a thing of the past since flights are once again mostly full.
 And since airlines are well aware of the days passengers prefer to fly, they jack up the prices accordingly.
 Six to eight weeks before a flight is about standard nowadays, with around three months out or more if you’re traveling during your destination’s peak season.

-Don’t avoid travel agents.
-OK, you might not need one if you’re traveling on a direct or one-stop flight within the States, but if you’re traveling in a group, headed overseas or planning a vacation with hotel, car, tours, etc., we highly recommend booking through an agent.
+OK, you might not need one if you’re traveling on a direct or one-stop flight within the States, but if you’re traveling in a group, headed overseas or planning a vacation with a hotel, car, tours, etc., we highly recommend booking through a travel advisor.
 Why?
-Because, believe it or not, they do have access to certain search engines not available to the public and yes, the do find out much more quickly about amazing sales and deals that might slip past you.
+Because, believe it or not, they do have access to certain search engines not available to the public and yes, they do find out much more quickly about amazing sales and deals that might slip past you.
 Not to mention juggling groups, cars, hotels and tours is not a job for the faint of heart.
 Trust us: a knowledgeable travel agent is worth his or her weight in gold.

 Safe travels, always!